• Skip to primary navigation

 Grate Cheese

 Pre grated Cheeses usually have a coating on them which stops them from clumping together in the bag but it also stops them from melting as effectively.
+As you can see from the ingredient pics, I do use it sometimes if I am in a rush.

 Use Pasta Water